python-trio/trio/docs/source/design.rst

 considerations in trio.

-Similarly, the availability of powerful testing tools has a huge impact on usability and correctness; we consider testing tools to be very much in scope for the trio project.
+Similarly, the availability of powerful testing tools has a huge impact on usability and correctness; we consider testing helpers to be very much in scope for the trio project.